vle-forge/vle-project.org/content/documentation/vle-1.1/installation.md

 Or the source archive :

-* Download vle-1.1on the [Download Page](http://www.vle-project.org/vle-1.1)
+* Download VLE-1.1 on the [Download Page]({{< relref "download-1.1.md" >}})
 * Decompress the archive (use eg. `tar xfz` on linux or `7zip` on windows)

-### <a id="buildingoptions"></a> Building options.
+# Building options.

 The examples of buildings process that are given into this page can be modified by using arguments of cmake line :

-* `-DWITH_MPI` : if OFF , the mpi application `mvle` will not be built, if ON it will require that mpi is intalled on your computer.
+* `-DWITH_MPI` : if OFF , the mpi application `mvle` will not be built, if ON it will require that mpi is installed on your computer.
-* `-DWITH_GTK` : if OFF, the gui application `gvle` will not be built, this can be usefull if it is not required.
+* `-DWITH_GTK` : if OFF, the gui application `gvle` will not be built, this can be useful if it is not required.
 For example if you just want to launch simulations on a cluster, you do not need gvle for the design of the model.
-* `-DWITH_GTKSOURCEVIEW` : on several linux OS gtksourceview which is used for the syntax highlighting on the gvle editor is not availabe.
-This option has no meanings if WITH_GTK is OFF.
+* `-DWITH_GTKSOURCEVIEW` : on several linux OS gtksourceview which is used for the syntax highlighting on the gvle editor is not available.
+This option has no meanings if WITH\_GTK is OFF.
-* `-DWITH_QT` : if OFF, the gui application `gvle2` will not be built, this can be usefull if it is not required.
+* `-DWITH_QT` : if OFF, the gui application `gvle2` will not be built, this can be useful if it is not required.
 For example if you just want to launch simulations on a cluster, you do not need gvle2 for the design of the model.

+# Build on...
-### <a id="builddebiansid"></a>  Build on Debian Sid, Jessie and Wheezy
+## Build on Debian Sid, Jessie and Wheezy

 ```bash
 # install the dependencies